Skip to main content

 Unlike the Michelson Interferometer, the Mach-Zehnder design provides separate, independent paths for reference and sample beams, offering greater flexibility for sample insertion and manipulation.
 This configuration is particularly advantageous for transmission microscopy and quantitative phase imaging applications.

-Setup using an objective lens for microscopic imaging showing off-axis holography configuration
+exemplary Setup for microscopicimaging showing off-axis holography configuration

 Theoretical Background